srepollock/ImageMorpherAndroid/README.md

 #To Do:
 -------
 - Drawing lines
+    - Editable lines
+    - Link lines in a list
 - Create a line class
     - This should hold onto the vector (direction & magnitude)
 - Setup new activity for once morph is done